elkolto/DATA4319/README.md

 ### Projects:
 The following topics are covered in this repository as part of the learning environment:

-Using Julia
+Julia Programs:
-- Soon to come.

-Using Python
-- Soon to come.
+- Gradient Descent
+- K Nearest Neighbors
+- Linear Regression
+- Logistic Regression
+- Neural Nets

 ### Course Description:
 This senior level data science course blends the predictive perspective of statistical pattern recognition together with the algorithmic perspectives of  machine learning.
 Topics include,  but  are  not  limited  to: